 There were no unissued ordinary shares of Applyflow Limited under performance rights outstanding at the date of this report.

 Shares issued on the exercise of options

-The following ordinary shares of Applyflow Limited were issued during the year ended 30 June 2022 and up to the date of this report on the exercise of options granted:
+There were no ordinary shares of Applyflow Limited issued on the exercise of options during the year ended 30 June 2023 and up to the date of this report.